Certified Zeroth-order Black-Box Defense with Robust UNet Denoiser: Methodology

 We provide a robust black-box defense by pre-pending our proposed robust denoiser RDUNet, followed by a custom-trained AE to the black-box predictor.
 We show the architecture of our proposed RDUNet in Figure~\ref{fig:fig_arch}.
 The network has a feedforward and a feedback path.
 We have a stack of conv layers, and each conv layer contains a convolution layer with kernel size $3 \times 3$ and padding of 1, followed by batch normalization layer~\cite{ioffe2015batch} and rectified linear unit~\cite{krizhevsky2012imagenet}.
 DConv represents two consecutive conv layers.
 Our feedforward path consists of five blocks: one is DConv block, and four are Maxpooling + DConv.

 RDUNet has four blocks with a fusion module followed by DConv operation in the feedback path.
 The last block in the feedback path is a convolution layer with kernel size $1 \times 1$.
 Fusion module receives two inputs, one feedback input from the feedback path and the lateral input from the feedforward path.
 We use ConvTranspose2D~\cite{DBLP:journals/corr/DumoulinVL16} to upsample the feedback input to the same size as the lateral input.
 The feedforward path generates feature maps of increasingly lower resolutions, and along the feedback path, the feature maps have an increasingly higher resolution, as is visible from Figure~\ref{fig:fig_arch}.
-The denoised output $\hat{x}$ is the sum of noisy image $x^{\ast}$ and $-d\hat{x}$.
-It is represented as, $\hat{x} = x^{\ast} + (-d\hat{x})$.
+The denoised output $\hat{x}$ is the sum of noisy image $x^{\ast}$ and output of our proposed arcitecture RDUNet.